 Paddling up the Willamette?
 Pull your canoe or kayak ashore at Bryant Park.
 From the entrance to Bryant Park, follow 3rd Avenue half a mile to the Albany Visitors Association at Third and Lyon.

 Albany is home to the oldest known airfield in Oregon, the Albany Municipal Airport (FAA Location ID S12), which has been in operation since 1920.
 If you’re a general aviation pilot, you can land your small aircraft here.
 It’s just over three miles from the Airport to the Albany Visitors Association.
-A local taxi service can transport you, or you can catch a city bus at the nearby Linn County Fair and Expo Center.
+A local taxi service can transport you, or you can catch a city bus at the nearby Linn County Expo Center.